-Tony Soprano was truly a complex character.
+Tony Soprano was indeed a complex character.
 A high ranking mobster going to see a therapist right off the rip makes him a fascinating character and the more we learn about him, the more interesting he becomes.
-His family history and dynamic largely dictate the character and his actions all throughout the series.
-Tony aspired to be his father: respected, powerful, successful and yet plagued by issues stemming from his relationship with his mother.
-Despite the best efforts of Dr. Melfi to assist Tony in seeing his father’s share of the blame, Tony was too far down the road of father worship and only taking the parts of therapy he wanted and leaving the rest to ever change his outlook.
-Tony’s desire to please his mother and feel loved, a basic childhood need, was on full display in his choice of girlfriends.
+His family history and dynamic largely dictate the character and his actions throughout the series.
+Tony aspired to be his father: respected, powerful, successful, and yet plagued by issues stemming from his relationship with his mother.
+Despite the best efforts of Dr. Melfi to assist Tony in seeing his father’s share of the blame, Tony was too far down the road of father worship and only taking the parts of therapy he wanted and leaving the rest ever to change his outlook.
+Tony’s desire to please his mother and feel loved a basic childhood need, was on full display in his choice of girlfriends.
 Carmela, his wife, was nothing like his mother.
 Psychologically, Tony had little to gain from pleasing his wife.
-Sure he loved her but by never truly healing from his issues with his own mother, he kept trying to replace her with these other women and always failing to overcome his issues through substitution.
+Sure he loved her, but by never truly healing from his issues with his mother, he kept trying to replace her with these other women and always failing to overcome his issues through substitution.

 Season 6B was the final unraveling of Tony Soprano.
-Unable to make the changes he needed to make, the changes his subconscious attempted to guide him towards in his coma, Tony self destructed.
-Paranoia, isolation, rage and poor decision making lead to his death in the final moments of “Made in America”.
-David Chase and company gave us all the clues we needed to decipher the ending—look no further than Tony’s conversation with Bobby in “Soprano Home Movies” which is repeated in the penultimate episode and Silvio’s slow motion reaction in “Stage 5” when bullets start flying.
+Unable to make the changes he needed to make, the changes his subconscious attempted to guide him towards in his coma, Tony self-destructed.
+Paranoia, isolation, rage, and poor decision making lead to his death in the final moments of “Made in America.”
+David Chase and company gave us all the clues we needed to decipher the ending—look no further than Tony’s conversation with Bobby in “Soprano Home Movies” which is repeated in the penultimate episode and Silvio’s slow-motion reaction in “Stage 5” when bullets start flying.
 We were being prepared for what this fade to black would mean.
-As obvious as it was that Tony was on a collision course with death, did anyone actually want the final image of the series to be Tony shot dead?
-We loved the guy, flaws and all.
-In the end, Tony chose not to change, the way that so many others on the show chose not to and self destructed as a result.
+As evident as it was that Tony was on a collision course with death, did anyone actually want the final image of the series to be Tony shot dead?
+We loved the guy, flaws, and all.
+In the end, Tony chose not to change, the way that so many others on the show chose not to and self-destructed as a result.